Who cares about your story?

 - Write knockout endings that make the journey worth taking

-The two things I love most in the world are teaching and creative writing.
-With my MFA in writing from Vermont College, I have had the great fortune to combine the two.
-Since graduating I’ve taught everything from creative writing to academic writing at the university level as well as writing workshop on the lovely island of Cyprus, in Greece and in the USA.
+The two things Rhay Christou loves most in the world are teaching and creative writing.
+With her MFA in writing from Vermont College, she has had the great fortune to combine the two.
+Since graduating she has taught everything from creative writing to academic writing at the university level as well as writing workshops on the lovely island of Cyprus, in Greece and in the USA.

 There are no reviews yet.
 Be the first one to write one.